 Even though I’ve made freezer jam, I wanted to make strawberry syrup.
 My kids love that junky goop in a squeeze bottle that is stirred into milk and I wanted something natural that they could put in instead.
 I must admit, 2 tablespoons in milk of choice is pure heaven.

-I love this syrup recipe.
-It can even be poured over ice cream, pancakes, almost anything, and I keep it in my deep freeze in little freezer-safe canning jars to have summer memories all through the dark winter months.
+I love this syrup recipe and I keep it in my deep freeze in little freezer-safe canning jars to have summer flavor all through the dark winter months.

 (After you puree it, you can run it through a sieve to get the pulp and seeds out.We don’t mind it and I am lazy, so I left mine in.)